-Needs Statement 1 (Prioritized): El Dorado wants and needs to increase parent involvement, however it a challenge.
-Root Cause/Why: El Dorado has a very transient population, making difficult to recruit parents for committees or volunteer at the school.
-Due to staffing issues, El Dorado had limited opportunities for parents to participate in school activities/events.
+Needs Statement 1 (Prioritized): El Dorado needs to hire a parent support staff to increase parent involvement and participation.
+Parent need support with accessing resources offered by the school, learn about ways to support their student, community outreach resources, parent trainings, coffee hour, and other outlets to bridge resources and build school connectivity.
+Root Cause/Why: El Dorado needs a staff member that can maintain constant communication and impact parent volunteer at the school and make an impact.
+Due to staffing issues, El Dorado had limited opportunities for parents to participate in school activities/events